 Beaver Acres Elementary School

 Along with the rest of the Beaverton School District, we have recognized the need to further equip our staff with tools to support and nurture our students’ social and emotional learning.
-We have made huge gains over the last couple of years in implementing the following structures: morning meeting in each classroom each day, knowledge and use of the Zones of Regulation, fostering a growth mindset, “Peace Places” as calming spaces for students to regulate their emotions, professional development for staff, Harmony lessons, and conflict resolution lessons/problem solving for students.
+Over the last few years we have implemented the following structures: morning meeting in each classroom is built into the master schedule, knowledge and use of the Zones of Regulation, fostering a growth mindset, “Peace Places” as calming spaces for students to regulate their emotions, professional development for staff, Harmony lessons, and conflict resolution lessons/problem solving for students.
 This year we are implementing the Kindness in the Classroom curriculum as a Tier 1 Support for Social Emotional Learning along with the rest of the Beaverton School District at the Elementary level.

 District Goal: WE empower all students to achieve post-high school success.